PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

 ```

 > **NB**: Please stop to contact me about "possible SQL Injection" in my samples code.
 The SQL code executed
-in the `ExecuteQuery()` is executed only in the unit tests and will never be compiled for the production code!!!
+in the `ExecuteQuery()` is executed only in the tests and will never be compiled for the production code!!!

-In this unit test, we call the `CreateAsync()` method with the `Customer` to insert
+In this test, we call the `CreateAsync()` method with the `Customer` to insert
 in the database.
 In the `Assert` stage, we use the `ExecuteQuery()` helper method on the `SqlServerDatabase`
 initialized which allows to retrieve the raw SQL data of the customer inserted.